 Can My Employer Give Out My Personal Information Without My Consent?

-By Danielle Newton.
-Last Updated 22nd September 2023.
+By Stephen Anderson.
+Last Updated 8th October 2024.
 In this guide, we will discuss if your employer were to give your personal information out without consent, is this a personal data breach?
 We’ll examine the legislation in place to protect the data of UK residents.
 Additionally, we’ll look at what data is protected under this legislation.

 You might be eligible for compensation should your personal data or special category data be included in a breach.
 We’ll explore how compensation is calculated and look at potential data breach compensation examples.